Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 Our result approximates the cumulant generating function of the non-Gaussian model by a Gaussian model with an effective covariance and with explicit error estimates.
 We are in particular interested in the statistic

 which is a discrete approximation of the continuum $L^2([-1,1])$ inner product.
-We make $\ol{\phi}$ into an operator on smooth functions in this way, and we will approximate the law of $\ol{\phi}$, considered in this way, by a Gaussian law.
+We make $\ol{\phi}$ into an operator on smooth functions in this way, and we will approximate the law of $\ol{\phi}$ by a Gaussian law.

-\begin{theo}[Distributional Gaussian Approximation] Let $d \geq 2$ and $f :[-1,1]^d \to \R$ be such that $u \in C^5((-1,1)^d)$ as defined above.
+\begin{theo}[Distributional Gaussian Approximation] Let $d \geq 2$ and $f :[-1,1]^d \to \R$ be such that $u \in C^5([-1,1]^d)$ as defined above.
 Let $\ol{\phi}(x) = L^{d/2 - 2} \phi(L x)$ be the rescaled membrane, defined on $[-1,1]^d \cap L^{-1} \Z^d$, and let $\MM_L^G$ be the (Gaussian) membrane model on $\car_L$ with potential $V^G(\xi) = \frac12 |\xi|^2$.
 Then we have